 The simultaneous conversion technique is simple, inexpensive, and extremely fast for a small resolution system.
 Figure 24 illustrates a simultaneous converter with a resolution of 3 bits.
 It uses Type W520 as comparator circuits for the input.
 These units have a resolution of 0.1 volts and are therefore suitable for a simultaneous convertor of up to 4 bits.
-The reference voltages for the level standardizers are made by dividing a +10 volt reference with a series of identical resistors.
-Although the tolerance on these resistors is not wide, in systems of 3 or 4 bits small trimming potentiometers should be put in series with the reference voltages to the comparators.
+The reference voltages for the level standardizers are made by dividing a ± 10 volt reference with a series of identical resistors.
+Although the tolerance on these resistors is not wide, in systems of 3 or 4 bits small trimming potentiometers should be put in series with the reference voltages can be adjusted to offset the common mode effects and the zero offset of the comparators.
 Since the comparators also draw a current through the resistors, the potentiometers can trim the value of the resistors to compensate for this current.